Visas Navigation Menu

 For applicants travelling in a group, please place your applications together in a single envelope.
 If the group is large and requires multiple envelopes, please clearly mark on the envelopes the name of the group and the number of envelopes used.
 We prefer that a single credit card is used for a group application.

 3. Pay the correct fee or charge

 The correct visa or citizenship application charge must be paid at the time the application is lodged.
 See Pay for Your Visa.

 Temporary visa applications will generally not receive an acknowledgement letter, given the short processing times.
 Therefore please wait at least six weeks after you lodge your application, before contacting the Australian Embassy.
 If you applied online, you can check the progress of your application via ImmiAccount.

 Permanent visa applications will generally receive an acknowledgement letter within five working days.
 If you applied online, you can check the progress of your application via ImmiAccount.

 It is important that you submit all documentation in support of your application at the time you apply for a visa.
 You should support your application with as much information as possible at the time you apply.
 A decision may be made solely on the information that you provide with your application.

 If you are asked to provide additional information, you should clearly indicate your name, date of birth, passport and file reference details when you provide the requested information.

-We request that you do not make progress enquiries about your application within the service standard period applicable to your application (check the relevant visa page for each visa's service standard period).
+We request that you do not make progress enquiries about your application within the processing time period applicable to your application (check the relevant visa page for each visa's service standard period).